OlhaSvezhentseva/Digital-Edition-Jahresberichte/women_chronik/README.md

 File `all_female_names.txt` contains all female names.

-File `extracted_names.txt` contains female names extracted from the chronik.
+File `extracted_names.txt` is a generated file that contains female names extracted from the chronik.

 # Requirements